 By most measures Denton TX home prices are a relative bargain when looking at other home values in the DFW metroplex.
 Denton Texas homes are generally affordable, and home values have been increasing at a steady pace in recent years.
 A big part of this is due to the recent growth in both Denton County and Collin County where land is still available and demand for affordable homes has pushed development outward from both Dallas and Fort Worth job centers.
 As the saying goes… “Drive until you qualify.”
 As you will notice in the attached graphics, average home prices within the city of Denton are much more affordable than Denton County in general.

 Denton TX home prices have increased sharply in recent years, partially due to the economic growth of the Denton County region, but also because of the Federal Reserve’s massive liquidity injections into asset markets.
 If you have been shopping for a new home in the Denton Texas housing market, you will receive a quick reminder of what asset inflation looks like.
-A recent look at the Dallas area housing market noted the tremendous gap between new and existing home prices, approaching $100,000.
+A recent look at the Dallas area housing market noted the tremendous gap between new and existing home prices, approaching $100,000 at one point.